nicopap/cuicui_layout/README.md

   syntax.
 It creates a scene identical to what the same text passed to the `dsl!` macro would produce.
   \
-  With the `bevy_asset` feature, it also includes a bevy plugin to load `.chirp` files defined in this format.
+  It also includes a bevy plugin to load `.chirp` files defined in this format.
 - `cuicui_layout` ([layout](layout)): The base algorithm and components, does not make any assumption about how it is used, beside the requirement that layout nodes be bevy `Entitiy` and uses `bevy_hierarchy`.
 Exports a `LayoutDsl` to use with the `dsl!` macro.